Elijah Lee: College career

-Freshman season (2014)

 As a freshman in 2014, Lee played in all 13 games and totaled 19 tackles, including 4.5 sacks, a forced fumble and a pass breakup.
 His 4.5 sacks were the most sacks by a true freshman in school history and the second-most among all freshmen (true and redshirt), and also the most among all true freshmen in the Big 12 in 2014.
 He started the season off with two sacks against Stephen F. Austin, becoming the first true freshman under head coach Bill Snyder to record two sacks in a game.
 Against UTEP in week 4, he registered a season-high four tackles.
 He recorded sacks against Texas and Kansas, and a half sack at Iowa State.

-Sophomore season (2015)

-Lee started all 13 games as a sophomore in 2015, leading the team with 80 tackles en route to second-team All-Big 12 honors from the league’s coaches, becoming Kansas State's first underclassman linebacker to earn either first or second-team All-Big 12 honors since College Football Hall of Famer Mark Simoneau back in 1998.
+Lee started all 13 games as a sophomore in 2015, leading the team with 80 tackles en route to second-team All-Big 12 honors from the league's coaches, becoming Kansas State's first underclassman linebacker to earn either first or second-team All-Big 12 honors since College Football Hall of Famer Mark Simoneau back in 1998.
 He was also the first Wildcat underclassman to lead the team in tackles since 2008.
 He finished second on the team with 7.5 tackles for loss and third with 5.0 sacks, and recorded three interceptions, the most by a linebacker since 2002.
 Two of his picks came against TCU on in week 5, and were the most in a game by a Wildcat linebacker since 2002.
 In the game against Louisiana Tech, he set career highs in tackles with 12, tackles for loss with 3.0 and sacks with a pair.
 He also reached double digits in tackles against Texas Tech with 11 (including a 14-yard sack).
 Lee also earned second-team Academic All-Big 12 honors.